Priash-Rahman/Promotion_analysis-of-AtliQ_Mart/README.md

    sankranti offers more BOGOF promo one of the reasons for its high ISU %  ;
 - Based on IR% Diwali is Successful and based on ISU% Sankranti is heavy Successful.
 - Sankranti is successful when it comes to balance between IR% and ISU% .
+- Some products couldn't perform discount promo in diwali   , leveraging that sankranti offers BOGOF offer  for  stock clearance oppotunity is one of the reaosons of poor ISU% of Diwali .

 ## Business request 2 : What are the top 5 products that kept balance between IR% and ISU% ?